stuebersystems/doc.quattropod.en/docs/usb/setup-tipps.md

 !!! tip "Note"

-	Please note: When mounting the receiver, make sure there is a direct line of sight (LoS) between the antenna and the wireless access point and the transmitters or terminal devices to avoid WLAN signal interference.
+	Please note: When mounting the receiver, make sure there is a direct line of sight (LoS) between the antenna and the wireless access point and the transmitters or terminal devices to avoid Wi-Fi signal interference.

 ![tesa mounting pads](/assets/img/RX_mounted.png)